Vinelab/bowler/README.md

 `php artisan bowler:consume reporting-pub-sub`

 > The Pub/Sub implementation is meant to be used as-is.
+It is possible to Publish a message to all consumers, by setting the routingKey to `null` when publishing the message, and by adding `null` to the consumer's bindingKeys array.
 If you would like to manually do the configuration, you can surely do so by setting up the Producer and Consumer as explained [earlier](## Usage).

 ### Testing
 Bind your Producer/Publisher to a mock, to restrict it from actually publishing messages to an exchange.